gbmhunter/blog/content/electronics/circuit-design/esd-protection/index.md

 		<tr >
 			<td>Zener Diode</td>
 			<td>Average</td>
 			<td >Zener diodes were designed for voltage regulation rather than ESD protection, but they can be used for low-power ESD protection.
-For more information, see the [Diodes](/electronics/components/diodes) page.</td>
+For more information, see the <a href="/electronics/components/diodes/">Diodes page</a>.</td>
 		</tr>
 		<tr>
 			<td>TVS Diode</td>
 			<td>Excellent</td>
 			<td>These things are designed to handle high-power ESD surges.
 Turn on time is very good also.
 Uni-directional TVS diodes have a much faster turn-on time (e.g. 4ps) as opposed to bi-directional types (e.g. 4ns).
-For more information, see the [Diodes](/electronics/components/diodes) page.</td>
+For more information, see the <a href="/electronics/components/diodes/">Diodes page</a>.</td>
 		</tr>
 	</tbody>
 </table>